Anurag14/anurag14.github.io/_posts/2024-07-16-Imprecise-Learning.md

 Generalization is a well-studied topic in machine learning, crucial for understanding the assumptions that ensure learning and how these assumptions play out in real-world scenarios.
 Broadly, generalization has been explored in two main settings: in-distribution (IID) generalization and out-of-distribution (OOD) generalization.
 IID settings assume that both training and deployment environments come from an unknown fixed distribution $$ \mathcal{P} $$.
 In contrast, OOD generalization relaxes this assumption, allowing for different distributions during training and deployment.

 Under the IID assumption, developers know that the test-time distribution matches the training-time distribution, providing a clear understanding of the user's deployment situation.
 This allows the learner to optimize precisely for a single distribution.
-In OOD settings, where the test-time distribution is unknown, frameworks often optimize for the worst-case distribution, assuming this will cover most scenarios.
+In OOD setting test-time distribution is unknown and the frameworks often optimize for the worst-case distribution, assuming this will cover most scenarios.
 This approach also represents a precise choice, committing to a specific distribution under uncertainty.

 However, precise generalization notions can lead to misalignment due to arbitrary commitments to distributions under uncertainty.
 Imprecise learning, on the other hand, does not commit to a single distribution.
 Instead, developers consider a set of possible distributions $$ \mathbb{K}(\mathcal{P}) $$, known as the credal set within the Imprecise Probability community.
 The credal set represents the set of rational beliefs or distributions that agents can be uncertain about.
 By acknowledging that developers cannot know all user scenarios and deployment conditions, imprecise learning trains models for various possible distributions within this set.